chromaui/learnstorybook.com/content/intro-to-storybook/react/en/simple-component.md

 ## Config

-We'll need to make a couple of changes to Storybook's configuration files so it notices not only our recently created stories, but also allow us to use the application's CSS file (located in `src/index.css`).
+We'll need to make a couple of changes to Storybook's configuration files so it notices not only our recently created stories and allow us to use the application's CSS file (located in `src/index.css`).

 Start by changing your Storybook configuration file (`.storybook/main.js`) to the following: